ErikDodd/reading-notes/201class3.md

 **4.Read the code below and evaluate the last expression and explain what the result would be and why.**

-- Result would be 10.
-Not sure why it is 10 but I ran it in replit.com and that's what I got.
+- Result would be '10dog'.
+False gets changed to the value 0 because that's it's boolean equivalent.
+Then it adds 10 to the string of 'dog' to get '10dog'.

 **5.Describe a real world example of when a conditional statement should be used in a JavaScript program.**